nbrawand/nuclear_qmc/documentation/input.md

 Going through each element of the json file:
 ~~~
-   n_proton - number of protons (this should be removed in future versions of the code using the orbital strings)
-   n_neutron - number of neutrons (this should be removed in future versions of the code using the orbital strings)

    wave_function - start of the wave function section
      confining_factor - strength of the confining factor applied to the function
      add_partition_jastro - this is a jastro that distinguishes between different partitions between S and P states